pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

     Where:

     - `SERVER-NAME` is the name of your server.
-    - `REPO-NAME` is the name of the Git repository with the `tap-values.yaml` file.
+    - `REPO-NAME` is the name of the image repository that hosts the container images.

 2. Update the installed profile by running: